Alanine transaminase (ALT) blood testSGPT; Serum glutamate pyruvate transaminase; Alanine transaminase; Alanine aminotransferase

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

 Why the Test is Performed

-This test is used to determine if a patient has liver damage.
+This test is used to determine if a person has liver damage.

 What Abnormal Results Mean

-Increased levels of ALT often means that liver disease is present.
-Liver disease is even more likely when levels of other liver blood tests are also increased.
+An increased ALT level is usually a sign of liver disease.
+Liver disease is even more likely when the levels of substances checked by other liver blood tests have also increased.

 - Lack of blood flow to the liver (liver ischemia)

 - Use of drugs that are toxic to the liver

 There is very little risk involved with having your blood taken.
 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Taking blood from some people may be more difficult than from others.

 Other risks associated with having blood drawn are slight, but may include: